FallenChromium/SportsmanDB/README.md

 ## What can be improved:
  - A separate type for sending records between controller and view
  - A more sophisticated error handling system, especially for XML parser (with SAX error handler).
-Seemed to increase the complexity of passing the error to the view a lot, so I've opted out for a generic error message, because I was near the deadline on the assignment...
+Seemed to increase the complexity of passing the error to the view a lot, so I've made a generic error message instead, because I was near the deadline on the assignment...
 Eh.
  - A better way to call the app's controller (`pyright`'s complaining right now)
  - Binding data from the model directly to the view (buggy on KivyMD, see below)
  - Fix the pagination (not my fault, see https://github.com/kivymd/KivyMD/issues/1242)